MaximilianKr/metalinguistic-prompting/README.md

 Please refer to the author's original implementation for details.

 This **work in progress** fork adds backends for `Pythia` and `OLMo` models via the `transformers` library.
-It is primarily meant for prototyping evaluations using the existing proprocessed datasets from Hu & Levy.
+It is primarily meant for prototyping evaluations using the existing preprocessed datasets from Hu & Levy.

 ## Additional Models